typst/hayagriva/README.md

 - Modern Language Association (MLA) "Works Cited" references from the 8th edition of the MLA Handbook
 - Chicago Manual of Style (CMoS), 17th edition
     - Notes and Bibliography
-    - Author Date references and citations
+    - Author-Date references and citations
 - American Psychological Association (APA) style from the 7th edition of the APA Publication Manual
 - Other in-text citation styles:
-    - Alphabetical (e.g. "Rass97")
+    - Alphabetical (e. g.
+"Rass97")
     - Author Title

 ## Contributing

-We are very happy to receive your bugs and feature requests in the Issues tab.
-We would be very happy to accept PRs for bug fixes, minor refactorings, features that were requested in the issues and greenlit by us, as well as the planned features listed below:
+We are looking forward to receiving your bugs and feature requests in the Issues tab.
+We would also be very happy to accept PRs for bug fixes, minor refactorings, features that were requested in the issues and greenlit by us, as well as the planned features listed below:

 - More citation and reference styles (especially styles used in the 'hard' sciences would be incredibly appreciated)
 - Implementing the YAML-to-BibLaTeX conversion
 - Improvements to the sentence and title formatter
-- Work for non-english bibliographies
+- Work for non-English bibliographies
 - Documentation improvements

 We wish to thank each and every prospective contributor for the effort you (plan to) invest in this project and for adopting it!